-- The upper 100 m to 150 m of sandstone is typically weakly bleached and silicified. - From approximately 150 m to 440 m, there is no significant alteration.
-Diagenetic hematite banding is predominant. - From approximately 440 m to 540 m, variable amounts of alteration occur, which include: - Moderate bleaching, irregular bands of hydrothermal hematite, and patchy silicification from 490 m to 540 m - Pervasive silicification and strong dravitic interstitial clays from 515 m to 540 m - Alternating silicification and desilicification with strong grey alteration, pyrite development, and dravite rich breccias from 440 m to 540 m.
+- The upper 100 m to 150 m of sandstone is typically weakly bleached and silicified (interpreted as a regional feature) - From approximately 150 m to 440 m from surface, there is no significant alteration.
+Diagenetic hematite banding is predominant. - From approximately 440 m to 540 m from surface, variable amounts of alteration occur, which include: - Moderate bleaching, irregular bands of hydrothermal hematite, and patchy silicification from 490 m to 540 m - Pervasive silicification and strong dravitic interstitial clays from 515 m to 540 m - Alternating silicification and desilicification with strong grey alteration, pyrite development, and dravite rich breccias from 440 m to 540 m.

-Sandstone alteration is generally lacking in the hanging wall to the Gryphon mineralization, although drill holes that intersected an up-faulted basement wedge exhibit moderate silicification with preserved diagenetic hematite.
+Sandstone alteration is generally lacking in the hanging wall (southeast) to the Gryphon mineralization and exhibits a background dickitic signature, although drill holes that intersected an up-faulted basement exhibit moderate silicification with preserved diagenetic hematite.